Bjorn Photography/Courtesy Robin Raven

 I used to have so much anxiety that I couldn’t have even written this article.
 Instead, the chronic worry would have taken over.

 Self-sabotage was a side effect of anxiety in so many different situations throughout my life.
 I even recall having anxiety as a small child.
+(Here are 10 silent signs of anxiety in children.)
 When going to church or school, I felt extremely anxious and found it difficult to talk to other kids.
 I worried incessantly that I would end up in hell if I made one mistake.
 I could get anxiety about nearly anything—until I finally found the one thing that worked for me.

-The Mayo Clinic reports that common anxiety symptoms include having difficulty controlling worry and having a sense of impending doom, and those things plagued me.
+The National Institute of Mental Health reports that common anxiety symptoms include having difficulty controlling worry and having a sense of impending doom, and those things plagued me.
 My anxiety was a silent force that sabotaged a lot of joy throughout my life.
 It held me back from so many things throughout my teenage years.
 Even into my adulthood, anxiety was like a demon that was chasing me, yet somehow always one step ahead of me.
-Here are 14 more things people with anxiety will understand.
+(Here are 14 more things people with anxiety will understand.)

 Despite my anxiety, I pursued a career in acting.
 I moved to Los Angeles and landed roles in television and a movie (I played the role of Dana in the film The Third Nail).
 I also started my writing career.
 I was doing what I loved, and yet there was my anxiety, undermining my important moments.
 I was certainly not alone: According to the Anxiety and Depression Association of America, anxiety disorders are the most prevalent mental health condition in the U.S., and over 40 million adults are afflicted with the condition.

 After some difficulties in my early thirties, my anxiety and accompanying depression were worse than ever.
-At my lowest point, a new friend finally convinced me to do the one thing that would end up changing everything—the thing I had been resisting for no good reason: I finally accepted that I needed therapy.
+At my lowest point, a new friend finally convinced me to do the one thing that would end up changing everything—the thing I had been resisting for no good reason: Therapy.
+(Is your therapy working?
+Here are the 9 signs your therapist is helping you.)

 My path was not unusual: People with anxiety disorders often resist therapy, feeling they should be able to manage on their own, according to the American Psychological Association (APA).
 But talk therapy is effective in treating all types of anxiety, the APA points out.